pellepelster/pages/solidblocks.de/content/_index.md

   {{<feature-row>}}

     {{<feature title="Logs" iconClasses="fa-server solidblocks-green">}}
-      Logging platforms like Elasticsearch can be used to ingest all application and VM logs and help to resolve errors and debug application state and health.
+      Logging platforms like Elastic.co can be used to ingest all application and VM logs and help to resolve errors and debug application state and health.
     {{</feature>}}

     {{<feature title="Metrics" iconClasses="fa-chart-line solidblocks-orange">}}
-      Application as well as VM metrics can be gathered on analytics platforms like Grafana or Elasticsearch, to detect and and visualized application usage, performance and longtime trends and help with sizing decisions.
+      Application and VM metrics can be gathered on analytics platforms, such as Grafana or Elastic.co.
+These platforms are useful for detecting and visualizing application usage, performance, long-term trends, and aiding in sizing decisions.
     {{</feature>}}

     {{<feature title="Tagging" iconClasses="fa-tag solidblocks-yellow">}}
-      Logs and metrics are tagged with information about environment, service, version etc. and enriched with events like deployments, making it easy to correlate issues and bugs caused by different application versions and bugs.
+      Logs and metrics are tagged with information about the environment, service, version, etc., and are enriched with events such as deployments.
+This makes it easy to correlate issues and bugs with different application versions and deployments.
     {{</feature>}}

   {{</feature-row>}}